kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Grey rami communicantes
 	D. White rami communicantes
 	E. Lateral perforating branches of the ventral primary rami

-#### Answer: E. Lateral perforating branches of the ventral primary rami - ?
+#### Answer: E. Lateral perforating branches of the ventral primary rami - *FALSE* = A. Dorsal primary rami - TRUE
+- The dorsal primary rami supply the deep muscles of the back such as erector spinae
+- Rami communicantes are involved in autonomic communications and are classed as grey (unmyelinated) or white (*myelinated*)
+- Ventral rami supply all other muscles anteriorly and make up the remaining nerve root plexuses

 ### Q34	- LEARN
 Regarding multiple endocrine neoplasia (MEN) syndromes, which one of the following statements is correct?

 	A. Pituitary adenomas are mainly a feature of MEN II - F
 	B. Medullary carcinoma of the thyroid is a feature of MEN II
-	C. Phaeochromocytomas are best detected by urinary 5-HIAA measurement - ?
+	C. Phaeochromocytomas are best detected by urinary 5-HIAA measurement - F
 	D. MEN syndromes are always familial - F
 	E. Parathyroid adenomas tend to present with hypocalcaemia - F

-#### Answer: B. Medullary carcinoma of the thyroid is a feature of MEN II - ?
+#### Answer: B. Medullary carcinoma of the thyroid is a feature of MEN II - TRUE
+- Multiple endocrine neoplasia syndromes are subdivided into types I and II.
+MEN I is characterised by pituitary adenomas, parathyroid adenomas and pancreatic endocrine tumours (eg insulinomas, gastrinomas, VIPomas).
+MEN II is characterised by medullary carcinoma of the thyroid, parathyroid adenomas and phaeochromocytomas.
+MEN IIB is a variant of this and is also associated with an appearance suggestive of Marfan syndrome.
+Phaeochomocytomas are usually tested for by measuring urinary VMA (vanillyl-mandelic acid).
+Raised urinary 5-HIAA is usually associated with carcinoid syndrome.
+Although MEN syndromes can show a genetic predisposition, most are due to sporadic mutations.
+Parathyroid adenomas can (but do not always) present with hypercalcaemia.

 ### Q35
-The sensory nerve supply to the _diaphragmatic pleura_ is derived from the:
+The _sensory nerve_ supply to the _diaphragmatic pleura_ is derived from the:

 	A. Phrenic nerve
 	B. Vagus nerve - F
 	C. Intercostal nerve
 	D. Sympathetic chain - F
 	E. Pectoral nerves - F

-#### Answer: C. Intercostal nerve - ?
+#### Answer: C. Intercostal nerve - *FALSE* = A. Phrenic nerve - TRUE
+- The phrenic nerve is derived from the roots of C3, C4, and C5 and is the only motor supply to the diaphragm.
+It is also involved in the sensory supply of the diaphragmatic parietal pleura, the mediastinal parietal pleura, as well as the diaphragmatic peritoneum.
+The vagus (CN X, parasympathetic) supplies the visceral pleura and is only sensitive to stretch, in contrast to the parietal pleura, which is sensitive to pain.
+The intercostal nerves supply sensation to the costal pleura.
+There is no sympathetic nerve supply to the pleura, although within the lungs it is involved in bronchodilation.
+The pectoral nerves are derived from the brachial plexus and supply the pectoralis muscles.

 ### Q36 - LEARN
 The _intervertebral joint_ is an example of a: